habitat-sh/habitat/www/source/blog/2018-07-18-habitat-gcr-and-gke.html.md

 └── plan.sh
 ```

-From a Habitat perspective, the key lines of the `plan.sh` are as follows:
+From a Chef Habitat perspective, the key lines of the `plan.sh` are as follows:
 ```
 pkg_deps=(core/nginx)
 pkg_exports=(